henrikchan-ops/neurosignallab/notes/eeg_basics.md

 Cross-session evaluation - can the model classify data from another session of the same subject Cross-subject evaluation - can the model classify data from a new person?

-This way we subject the model to generalization -> if the model works on data it has never seen before
+This way we subject the model to generalization: if the model works on data it has never seen before.
+A mistake would be reporting one accuracy number without explaining what kind of generalization the split actually tested.

 ## 14. Why EEG Machine Learning Is Difficult

-EEGNet learns useful EEG features, but requires correct preprocessing, labelling and evaluation design.
-Its a reasonable comparison model, but it requires classic baslines and a simple CCN first.
+EEGNet is a compact convolutional neural network designed for EEG-based BCI tasks.
+It is relevant to NeuroSignalLab because it can serve as a later deep-learning comparison model.

+However, EEGNet should not be the first model one implements.
+A simple CNN and classical baselines should be built first.
+EEGNet results will only be meaningful if preprocessing, labeling, and evaluation are handled correctly.

+We will come back to this later.

 ## 15. What I Need to Check Before Modeling
 ## 16. Sources